kavutham/Devops/Docker/README.md

+## Docker Basic Instructions
 Dockerfile --> (docker build) Image --> (docker run) --> container

+Dockerfile can be named as like purpose.Dockerfile, Dockerfile.purpose, Dockerfile.

+Default it will automatically runs Dockerfile if not specified anything during docker build

+## Docker Commands
 docker inspect --> inspect image or container about it's details and information

 docker images --> print the avaiable images that we created using a docker file or puling (docker pull) the image directly from dockerhub